SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 | 19 | 10 | Simulation | - | _Farming Simulator 19_ |
 | 20 | 5 | - | Puzzle | _The Room_ |

 The size indicates the number of games in each cluster, and the prototypes are the most central games in each cluster.
 Prototypes can be further analysed to try and create a classification system based on representative games, though this goes beyond the aim of our study.
+However, they can still be useful to better understand the composition of each cluster, as we tried to do in the previous section.

 We see that most clusters effectively contain games with a couple of tags or genres in common.
 It is interesting to see the contrast between the tags and the diversity of some clusters.
 Looking at cluster 5 again, we find the common idea of multiplayer action, while the rest of the gameplay of these games is relatively varied.
 This reinforces our earlier hypothesis but is insufficient to verify it.
 Following it, we could interpret our clustering as a model selecting the defining feature(s) of each game to then place them in corresponding clusters.
 Once again, this idea should be further explored by looking at the reviews and find whether the characteristics associated with the genres and tags standing out for each cluster do in fact appear significantly more than other patterns in the players' discourse.

 Such results, with a more thorough analysis, could help us determine the most defining feature(s) of a game and classify genres and tags according to the value players assign to them in a game.
-This could help players orient themselves more precisely when looking for a specific type of experience, contrary to simply search for a tag's or genre's presence in a game, which does not indicate how important this characteristic will be in said game.
+This could help players orient themselves more precisely when looking for a specific type of experience, contrary to simply search for a tag or genre's presence in a game, which does not indicate how important this characteristic will be in said game.

 In addition to this overall suggestion that some genres and tags are more salient than others depending on the games, this table offers an interesting perspective on genres and user-defined tags in themselves.
-Indeed, at the exception of cluster 19, all genres defined by Steam are appearing in the tags as well.
+Indeed, at the exception of cluster 19, all genres defined by Steam are appearing in the user tags as well.

 Supposedly, then, Steam users relate to the official genres.
 However, the games from clusters 2, 5, 9, 11, and 16 all share the same genre, Action.
-They distinguish by their tags, who are more precise.
+They can be distinguished by their tags, which are more precise.
 The same happens with the RPG genre in clusters 10 and 13.
-In cluster 13, the only tag shared by all games is RPG as well, while cluster 10 has several tags completing it.
+In cluster 13, the only tag shared by all games is RPG as well, while cluster 10 has several tags complementing it.
 Possibly, the games from cluster 13 could be considered as the most representative of the RPG genre, while cluster 10 regroups RPG games with other salient features.
 Although the official genres are generally included in the user-defined tags, they appear to be insufficient by themselves, especially the Action genre.

 If we were to create a new categorisation system, then, these genres would have their share of information to give, but what is most striking here is how important and useful players’ opinions and perspectives can bring to the discussion.